deep-foundation/dev/readme.md

 docker rm $(docker ps -a -q --filter "ancestor=hello-world")
 ```

-If `docker run hello-world` does not work without `sudo` try relogin or if it does not help then try to restart machine.

 **Continue only if `docker run hello-world` works without `sudo` and errors.**

 ### Install